 Doing this will allow only your friends to access your streams, and then it’s your choice whether to accept their request to see the Stream or not.

-Things to Consider Before Going to Stream
+Things to Consider Before Going to Stream on Twitch

 To become a better streamer, you always need to strive for better and keep improving your stream quality.
 Now you can do that if you keep a couple of things in mind and stay on top of them to make your every Stream successful.
 Some of them are described below: